openvalidation/openvalidation/docs/javadoc_guidelines.md

 | null returns [value] | parameter can be null.
 A custom [value] can be defined as a return value, e.g. "null returns -1". |

 The parameter descriptions themselves should be no more a short description.
-If there is too much context to a parameter it should be explained in the body of the JavaDoc comment.
+If there is too much context to a parameter it should be explained in the body of the Javadoc comment.
 The general guidelines are:
 - every parameter needs an `@parameter`
 - every parameter needs one type of suffix specified in the table above
 - the order of the `@params` is equivalent to the order they appear in the method header